- 4 reasons people gain weight at Christmas

 But they don’t even know about it because they’re not jumping on and off the scale all the time.

-Just get back to your healthy routine and the extra weight will come off as fast as you strip ornaments off your Christmas tree.
+And the extra weight will come off as fast as you can strip ornaments off your Christmas tree.

 Unless you live where I live…